-To commit the above settings to the logger, click When settings committed, the yellow warning symbol disappear from the top right hand corner of the screen.
-To ensure flash storage, first click Reload Flash Setup Then click and check that 'Current RAM settings' have been changed to the correct values.
-To align time on logger with time on laptop click

-To align time on logger with time on laptop click not work if the instrument is currently logging.)
+Store To Flash To commit the above settings to the logger, click Setup Not Stored When settings committed, the yellow warning symbol should disappear from the top right hand corner of the screen.
+Reload Flash Setup To ensure flash storage, first click Get RAM Setup Then click and check that 'Current RAM settings' have been changed to the correct values.
+Set Date and Time To align time on logger with time on laptop click (This will not work if the instrument is currently logging.)